Facing the Black Swan - How the Leisure Industry survives COVID-19

 As mentioned before, this is not a time to come to a full stop or shove your head in the ground.
 We understand that many of you might have to slow down.
 Redistribute assets, but do it wisely.

-Use your employees and other resources as much as you can by discovering and closing gaps in your current business operations.
+Use your employees and other resources, as much as you can, by discovering and closing gaps in your current business operations.

 An example of this might be your booking system or pricing approach.

 Most likely, things will not go back to ‘as per usual’ as quickly as we hope.
 Especially your booking system needs to be prepared for new modes of social contact and a continuous period of social distancing.
+You can check the related the related read Navigating the wave of COVID19 2.0: Adapt to the latest shifts in buying behaviour to understand how buying priorities, challenges and habits have shifted to unusual scopes.

 Are you more focused on rebuilding your pricing strategy in regard to the situation and its recovery?
 Have a look at the comprehensive checklist we have composed to get you started on finding your optimal price.